Tesla expects big investment on charging stations in China

 Late last year, Tesla started taking orders in China for its Model S sedans, and is starting to deliver them in Beijing and Shanghai.
 But local media reported last week that 23 customers outside the two cities were complaining they had not received delivery notices, despite being among the first batch of buyers.

-Musk said he had personally apologized to some disgruntled buyers and explained to them that the delay was due to a lack of service outlets or charging stations in their areas.
+Musk said he had personally apologised to some disgruntled buyers and explained to them that the delay was due to a lack of service outlets or charging stations in their areas.

 “If there is no service center within a long distance from someone’s house and we haven’t resolved any charging question marks then there’s a high risk that they will not have a good experience,” he said.